Regulating consumers – ensuring public health?

 Soft drinks, food, tobacco, alcohol and e-cigarettes are among the most regulated consumer products in Europe.
 At the 2017 launch of the Nanny State Index, consumer choice will be on the forefront of discussions.
 The Index looks at the different levels of regulation across European countries, examining their effectiveness and impact on consumers.

 Specific laws and taxation regimes – often at the national rather than EU level - have become increasingly popular as a way to limit their consumption and improve public health.

 However, some fear the trend is shifting towards “over” rather than “better” regulation and that restrictive measures are not always effective.

-EURACTIV invites you to this high-level Forum to discuss the way forward for better regulation and public health and to discuss the findings of the Nanny State Index 2017.
-Questions will include:
+EURACTIV organised this high-level Forum to discuss the way forward for better regulation and public health and to discuss the findings of the Nanny State Index 2017.
+Questions included:

 - Do these regulations really work?
 Are there other, more effective tools that can be used to better inform and protect consumers?

 - Have health and regulatory policies achieved their goals?